Journey by rail to Manchester and travel by mini-coach to York, Chatsworth House, The Peak District, and more timeless destinations.

 The train departs London’s Euston Station at 07.20.
 We recommend you try to arrive by 06.40 in case there are delays or cancellations on your journey.
 Leaving plenty of time also gives you a chance to collect your tickets and purchase refreshments.
 Your ticket is only valid on the 07.20 departure.
 If you miss this train, you’re responsible for purchasing new tickets for the next departure.

 At the train station, insert any credit or debit card into one of the self-service ticket machines and enter the Ticket Collection Reference Number in the email we send you.
-If you have problems with this, please go to a manned ticket window with your booking confirmation.
-If they’re unable to assist, please call the Virgin Business TOD Helpdesk on 0121 2990259.
+If you have problems with this, please go to a manned ticket window with your booking confirmation or phone the Avanti helpline on +443455280253.
 Allow 20 minutes for ticket collection and ensure you collect all the tickets for your journey.
 Once you’ve collected your train ticket, it’s non-amendable and non-refundable unless the service is cancelled or delayed.

 In most cases, you have pre-assigned and reserved seats.
 The details are provided on your tickets.
 If you booked your ticket within one week of departure, you may not have a seating reservation.
 But don’t worry, there are usually plenty of unreserved seats available.